 - 1. Gaylord boxes should be centred in the middle of the pallet. - 3.
 Make sure that the box is placed securely on the pallet (should not extend or fall beyond the edges of the pallet). - 4.
 Begin filling Gaylord boxes from the middle of the box going outward to prevent tubes from tipping over. - 5.
 When the Gaylord box is full, pull the plastic liner over the top and tie or tape it shut to prevent the items from falling out of the box or to contain any breakage. - 6.
-Ensure the box is completely full, as to minimize the amount of movement within the box during transport, to minimize the amount of breakage. - 7.
-Do NOT overfill the Gaylord boxes. - 8.
-Place the lid on top of the box opening and shrink wrap it to prevent it from shifting during transportation. - 9.
-Write the name of your company on the shrink wrap.
+Do NOT overfill the Gaylord boxes. - 7.
+Place the lid on top of the box opening and shrink wrap it to prevent it from shifting during transportation. - 8.
+Write the name of your company on the shrink-wrap.